Skip to main content

 A workflow is the right place to write code that needs to wait until a condition has occurred.
 Reboot leverages reactivity for this, a built-in primitive of the framework, enabling you to re-execute a block of code to check for conditions only when state has changed.

-Here's an example of an until block that is waiting until state.messages is non-empty:
+Here's an example of an until block that waits until state.messages is non-empty:

 async def have_messages():